maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 Due to the kernel preemption mechanism, the CPU0 `runqueue[0]` data is corrupted by the alternate execution logic.

-In this scenario, is the pure per-CPU variable a consensus on mutually exclusive access?
+*In this scenario, is the pure per-CPU variable a consensus on mutually exclusive access?*

+**Not yet.**

-**Not yet.** Although it seems like it, the way the kernel context handles interrupts determines that *per-CPU variables + disabling kernel preemption + disabling interrupts* is a consensus on mutually exclusive access.
+Although it seems like it, the way the kernel context handles interrupts determines that **per-CPU variables + disabling kernel preemption + disabling interrupts** is a consensus on mutually exclusive access.

 This example deepens our understanding of how consensus varies in different contexts.

 ## Atomic Lock (Atomic Variable)

 After exploring lock-free scenarios, let's take a small step forward.
-Assuming that multiple concurrent streams need to access the same data, what is the simplest mutually exclusive access consensus we can provide?
+Assuming that multiple concurrent streams need to access the same data,

+**what is the simplest mutually exclusive access consensus we can provide?**

-One idea is to stipulate a small block of memory that, under certain mechanisms, the kernel context can reach a consensus on its mutually exclusive access.
+One idea is to **stipulate a small block of memory** that, under certain mechanisms, the kernel context can **reach a consensus** on its mutually exclusive access.

 For example, multiple threads and processes can reach a consensus on a 4-byte int variable, stipulating that all +1/-1 instructions for int operations are atomic.
 The thread that sets the int variable to 1 first occupies the resources; otherwise, it does not.

 When it does not occupy the resources, it returns an error to the upper layer, or the process is moved to the waiting queue.

 This is a feasible assumption, but it needs to be more specific.

 Let's assume that all variables are only read and written in the main memory, there is no cache, and the processor provides CAS (Compare And Set) atomic instructions.
 This way, when each concurrent flow executes `cas(variable, old value, new value)`, it can be guaranteed that only one execution flow can occupy the resource at any time.
 This is a consensus on mutually exclusive access.

-This is our atomic variable, or atomic lock.
-Its *read-modify-write* operation is atomic and indivisible.
-Concurrent execution flows can naturally operate serially on this memory block because it is the smallest indivisible operation unit (or primitive).
+This is our **atomic variable**, or **atomic lock**.
+Its *read-modify-write* operation is **atomic** and **indivisible**.
+Concurrent execution flows can naturally operate serially on this memory block because it is the **smallest indivisible operation unit** (or **primitive**).

 Based on such a lock primitive, we can expand it, allowing concurrent streams that occupy resources to do more things and then release the resources (set the int to 0).

-Are we reaching the end?
+*Are we reaching the end?*

 **Not yet.**

 The real kernel context is more complex.
 The actual situation involves different levels of cache, such as the memory hierarchy.
 The hardware system-level support for atomic variable semantics is complex.
 We can imagine several inconsistent scenarios:

-1. The variable memory is not aligned to the native word size, or the variable memory is not within the memory operation range of one instruction, requiring multiple instructions to operate the variable.
+1. The variable memory is **not aligned to** the native word size, or the variable memory is not within the memory operation range of one instruction, requiring multiple instructions to operate the variable.
 Multiple CPUs may alternate between instructions.
-2. The simplest state change `a++` requires three operations: reading the value of variable `a` into a register, changing the register, and writing the register value back to memory.
+2. The simplest state change `a++` requires **three operations**: reading the value of variable `a` into a register, changing the register, and writing the register value back to memory.
 Multiple CPUs may alternate between operations, causing updates to be lost.
-3. In the memory hierarchy, some storage is CPU-specific, such as registers and L1/L2 cache, while some storage is CPU-shared, such as L3 cache and memory.
+3. In the memory hierarchy, some storage is **CPU-specific**, such as registers and L1/L2 cache, while some storage is CPU-shared, such as L3 cache and memory.
 For shared storage, we can serialize memory access by locking the memory bus, but for unique storage, there may be old variable values in the hardware cache, causing inconsistencies.

 Therefore, for the implementation of atomic variables, the following mechanisms are required at the system level:
 1. **Architecture-dependent implementations**: Variables need to be aligned to the native word size to implement single write or single read atomic operations.